spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-3.md

 The Station AI can be accessed from any console anywhere in the station.
 Its primary responsibility is to automate low-level drone maintenance around the station and control things like artificial gravity, station rotation, orbital mechanics, communications with incoming drone ships, etc.

 By default, it has no visual appearance and only interacts by voice.
 However, if asked, the characters can access a menu to choose from a range of voices and visual appearances, which will then be displayed on the nearest computer terminal when interacting with the characters.
+(See the Station AI Appearances and Station AI Voice Options tables for options.)

 It tries to help every person on the station to the best of its ability, but is constrained by rank: if a higher-ranking person gives a conflicting order, it must obey the ranking command.
 However, it’s very clever and while it would never directly disobey an order, it’s happy to exploit loopholes, if it likes the person who’s asking.